6 TIPS TO TEACH HEALTH ASSESSMENT IN THE CLASSROOM

 Tip 4: Look at your program’s structure to identify how to incorporate the health-assessment tool.Dr.
 Phillips offered several suggestions as to the best time to use HealthAssess in a curriculum.

 “I think HealthAssess can be placed within the curriculum in a variety of different ways depending upon the way the structure is of the curriculum.
-For example, at my school, we have health assessment and foundations in the very first semester.
-So, I envision using it week three of the semester and then continue throughout that semester.”
+For example, at my school, we had health assessment and foundations in the very first semester.
+So, I used it in week three of the semester and then continued it throughout that semester.”

-However, she added, “I think as things go on, and we have more modules, it could be interspersed throughout.
-A 4-year program may find it in their sophomore or junior year where the students learn foundational skills.”
+She added, “As more modules are added, educators can intersperse the tool throughout the curriculum.
+A 4-year program may use it in their sophomore or junior year where the students learn foundational skills.”

 Tip 5: Don’t miss other uses for simulated health assessment, such as remediation.Dr.
-Phillips envisions opportunities for HealthAssess to assist students needing more experience in certain areas.
+Phillips identifies multiple opportunities for HealthAssess to assist students needing more experience in certain areas.

-“I think it could be used for remediation if a student gets into the clinical setting and maybe they’re not quite where they need to be on a particular assessment,” she explained.
+“I suggest using it for remediation if a student gets into the clinical setting and maybe they’re not quite where they need to be on a particular assessment,” she explained.
 “They forget where to listen to heart sounds, or they forget how to find all the pulses in the body.
-They could be sent back to remediate on that particular module.”
+They can be sent back to remediate on that particular module.”

 Then, the student can use the tool to demonstrate to his or her instructor that they have fully developed the skill to return to clinical.